microsoftgraph/microsoft-graph-docs-contrib/concepts/data-connect-datasets.md

 ## Datasets

 Microsoft Graph Data Connect currently supports the following datasets.
-To view the schemas for each dataset, create a new dataset in Azure Synapse or Azure Data Factory and use the Schema tab to view it.
+To view the schemas for each dataset, create a new dataset in Azure Synapse or Azure Data Factory and go to the Schema tab.

 <a name='azure-active-directory'></a>